Skip to main content

 Master of Advanced Nursing

-Ranked #3 in Australia for academic reputation in nursing and midwifery (QS World University Rankings, 2025) Top ranked for Excellence in Research in Australia for Nursing and Midwifery Australia’s ever-evolving health care system is under pressure with resource constraints, policy reform and an ageing population with multiple comorbidities.
-Our nurses need to be ready to “step up” and take advantage of these opportunities.
-The need for nurses with advanced skills has never been higher, for example, Seek predicts the demand for Nurse Unit Managers will increase by 23% by 2030.
-UTS Online’s Master of Advanced Nursing is designed for nurses who want to drive better outcomes for person-centred care in a range of health care settings.
-This course is delivered 100% online and influenced by strong healthcare industry partners, making it one of the most contemporary and comprehensive courses of its kind.
+Ranked #3 in Australia for academic reputation in nursing and midwifery (QS World University Rankings, 2025) Top ranked for Excellence in Research in Australia for Nursing and Midwifery.
+Australia’s ever-evolving health care system is under pressure from resource constraints, policy reform and an ageing population with multiple comorbidities.
+UTS nurses must be ready to “step up” and take advantage of these opportunities.
+The need for nurses with advanced skills has never been higher.
+For example, Seek predicts the demand for Nurse Unit Managers will increase by 23% by 2030.
+UTS Online’s Master of Advanced Nursing is designed for nurses who want to drive better outcomes for person-centred care in various health care settings.
+This course is delivered 100% online and is influenced by strong healthcare industry partners, making it one of its most contemporary and comprehensive courses.

 Master's 24 months (minimum) 12 Units